Our Philosophy

 SENIOR Dietitian

-Keely is a Registered Dietitian who completed her undergraduate and graduate nutrition coursework at Virginia Tech.
-After graduation, she completed her Dietetic Internship at the University of New Hampshire.
-Keely loves the outdoors and wanted to explore the west coast, so she moved to Redding, CA in 2019 and worked as a clinical dietitian at Mercy Medical Center Redding, a Level II trauma center.
-Keely loved gaining clinical nutrition knowledge, being a vital member of an interdisciplinary team, and working with a variety of complex patients in both the inpatient and outpatient setting through this position.
+Keely is a Registered Dietitian who earned both her BS and MS from Virginia Tech and completed her Dietetic Internship at the University of New Hampshire.
+She began her career as a clinical dietitian at a Level II trauma center in Northern California, where she valued gaining strong clinical nutrition expertise, collaborating as part of an interdisciplinary team, and working with a wide range of complex patients.

-In her free time, Keely loves backpacking, puzzles, mountain biking, reading, trail running, and spending time with partner and her cat, Pepita.
+In her free time, Keely enjoys yoga, reading, trail running, board games, backpacking, and spending time with her husband and cats.

 Nutrition assistant